newffy/cleaning-data/README.md

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 ## Task
-Prepare tidy data set with the average of each mean or std variable for each activity and each subject See **CodeBook.md** for details
+Prepare tidy data set with the average of each mean or std variable for each activity and each subject.
+See **CodeBook.md** for details

 ## How to use